redwoodjs/blog-addon/README.md

 ### Defining Content Collections

-All of yor content collections are defined within the `content-collection.js` file and leverages [Zod](https://zod.dev/) for type safety.
+All of yor content collections are defined within the `content-collection.ts` file and leverages [Zod](https://zod.dev/) for type safety.

 Within the `defineCollection` object, you can adjust the `schema` for additional front matter.